6731 Light duty cleaners

-Lead statementLight duty cleaners clean the lobbies, hallways, offices and rooms of hotels, motels, resorts, hospitals, schools, office and other buildings, and private residences.
+Lead statementLight duty cleaners clean lobbies, hallways, offices and rooms of hotels, motels, resorts, hospitals, schools, office buildings and private residences.
 They are employed by hotels, motels, resorts, recreational facilities, hospitals and other institutions, building management companies, cleaning service companies and private individuals.

 - hospital cleaner

 - hotel cleaner

 - housekeeping aide

 - housekeeping room attendant

 - light duty cleaner

 Light duty cleaners perform some or all of the following duties:

 - Sweep, mop, wash, wax and polish floors

 - Dust furniture and vacuum carpeting and area rugs, draperies and upholstered furniture